mshafiqsb/HackStory/McAfeePrivesc.md

 I owned an employee's laptop with McAfee Virusscan Enterprise 8.8 installed.

-Mcafee has a feature to customize update servers.
-It can connect to these servers via HTTP or SMB.
+Mcafee has a feature to customize update servers and can connect to these servers via HTTP or SMB.

-The SiteList.xml contains credentials, domain name servers, ... it looks like this :
+The SiteList.xml contains juicy informations like credentials, domain name servers, ... it looks like this :

 ```
 <?xml version="1.0" encoding="UTF-8"?>